Watermarking Graph Neural Networks via Explanations for Ownership Protection: Introduction

-Our approach is (i) \emph{Effective}: We observe that explanations of watermarked subgraphs exhibit high similarity to the watermark after training. (ii) \emph{Unique:} This similarity across explanations is statistically unlikely to be seen in the absence of watermarking, and hence serves as our ownership evidence. (iii) \emph{Undetectable:} We prove that, even with full knowledge of our watermarking method, it is computationally intractable (NP-hard) for adversaries to find the private watermarked subgraphs. (iv) \emph{Robust:} Through empirical evaluations on multiple benchmark graph datasets and GNN models, our method shows robustness to fine-tuning and pruning-based watermark removal attacks.
-We summarize our contributions as follows: \begin{itemize}[leftmargin=*] \item We introduce the first known method for watermarking GNNs via their explanations, avoiding data pollution and ownership ambiguity pitfalls in state-of-the-art black-box watermarking schemes.

-\item We prove that it is NP-hard for the worst-case adversary to identify our watermarking mechanism.

-\item We show our method is robust to watermark removal attacks like fine-tuning and pruning. \end{itemize}
+Our approach is (i) \emph{Effective}: Explanations of watermarked subgraphs exhibit high similarity to the watermark after training. (ii) \emph{Unique:} This similarity across explanations is statistically unlikely without watermarking, and hence serves as our ownership evidence. (iii) \emph{Undetectable:} We prove that, even with full knowledge of our watermarking method, finding the private watermarked subgraphs is computationally intractable (NP-hard). (iv) \emph{Robust:} Empirical evaluations on multiple benchmark graph datasets and GNN models demonstrate robustness to fine-tuning and pruning-based watermark removal attacks.
+We summarize our contributions as follows: \begin{itemize}[leftmargin=*] \item We introduce the first known method for watermarking GNNs via their explanations, eliminating ownership ambiguity and avoiding data manipulation problems of black-box watermarking schemes. \item We prove that it is NP-hard for the worst-case adversary to identify our watermarking mechanism. \item We show our method is robust to watermark removal attacks like fine-tuning and pruning. \end{itemize}